 Some nights, she isn’t actually asleep until around 9 PM.
 Toddlers are just learning how to test their boundaries, though…

-Kenna loves to run around the house in a futile attempt to get out of diaper changes.
-She takes soooo long to eat her snack some nights, no matter how much I urge her to hurry.
+My little girl loves to run around the house in a futile attempt to get out of diaper changes.
+And she takes soooo long to eat her snack some nights, no matter how much I urge her to hurry.

 We just have to push on and try to stick with a routine as much as possible, and it will get easier (I hope!).

-UPDATE: Kenna is now almost four years old and, yes, it did get MUCH easier!
+UPDATE: She is now almost four years old and, yes, it did get MUCH easier!

 To this day, we never leave her alone in her room to fall asleep.
 Some parents might be able to leave their toddlers but, at least for now, we are okay with staying until she’s asleep.